dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ## Search for resources {#search-resources}
-With the search bar (on the upper left corner of the page or in a lineage graph), you can search with keywords or by using [node selection syntax](/reference/node-selection/syntax).
-The resources that match your search criteria will display as a lineage graph and a table in the main section of the page.
+With the search bar (on the upper left corner of the page or in a lineage graph), you can search with keywords or selectors.
+The resources that match your search criteria will display in a list (keyword search) or the lineage graph (selector search).

-Select a node (single-click) in the lineage graph to highlight its relationship with your other search results and to display which project contains the resource's definition.
-When you choose a node (double-click) in the lineage graph or when you select a resource in the table, dbt Explorer displays the [resource's details page](#view-resource-details).

 ### Search with keywords
-When searching with keywords, dbt Explorer searches through your resource metadata (such as resource type, resource name, column name, source name, tags, schema, database, version, alias/identifier, and package name) and returns any matches.

-- Keyword search features a side panel (to the right of the main section) to filter search results by resource type.
-- Use this panel to select specific resource tags or model access levels under the **Models** option.
-  - For example, a search for "sale" returns results that include all resources with the keyword "sale" in their metadata.
-Filtering by **Models** and **Sources** refines these results to only include models or sources.

-- When searching for an exact column name, the results show all relational nodes containing that column in their schemas.
+When searching with keywords, dbt Explorer searches through your resource metadata, such as resource name, and returns any matches.
+When searching for an exact column name, the results show all relational nodes containing that column in their schemas.
 If there's a match, a notice in the search result indicates the resource contains the specified column.

+You can then refine the search results using the filters in the panel on the right side of the page.
+Use this panel to select specific resource types or tags to apply.
+You can filter on model properties (access or materialization type) under the **Models** option.

 ### Search with selectors

-You can search with [selectors](/reference/node-selection/methods).
+You can also search with [selectors](/reference/node-selection/methods) within the full-screen lineage graph using the input bar in the upper-right hand corner.
 Below are the selectors currently available in dbt Explorer:

 - `fqn:` &mdash; Find resources by [file or fully qualified name](/reference/node-selection/methods#the-fqn-method).
 This selector is the search bar's default.
 If you want to use the default, it's unnecessary to add `fqn:` before the search term.
 - `source:` &mdash; Find resources by a specified [source](/reference/node-selection/methods#the-source-method).